TaTooKa/froth/docs/source/pages/characters.rst

    The GM usually telegraphs the outcome of an action in case of failure.
 When "death" is on the table, the GM should warn it clearly so that the player can correct course or risk their chances knowingly.

+When a character is the target of a :hoverxref:`Negative Effect <effect>`, their player can choose between losing Resistance Points (RP) or taking a :hoverxref:`Condition <conditions>`:

+- Effect 5 or less: lose that amount of RP, or receive a *Mild* Condition.
+- Effect between 6 and 10: lose that amount of RP, or receive a *Moderate* Condition.
+- Effect greater than 10: lose that amount of RP, or receive a *Severe* Condition.